jdersch/PERQemu/PERQemu/Readme.txt

         - f1.phd: A disk containing a more or less complete installation of POS F.1, including source, documentation, the Pascal compiler and a number of games, demos, and applications.
-              This was created from scratch from images on Bitsavers.
+              This was created from floppy images on Bitsavers.

         - f15.phd: A disk containing the first new POS release in over 30 years, built from scratch from a comprehensive